Wesasaurus/Wesasaurus.github.io/AppliedNetworking.md

 ## UI Design

 As seen in figure 1, the website has a couple images and links to click on.
 Upon clicking on the "Video Walkthrough of Page and How It Was Made" the website would take you to a youtube video of how the website was made; however, that video has since been taken down.
-Figure 2 showcases what happens when clicking upon the Youtube link.
-Figure 3 showcases what happens when you click upon the Instagram link.
-Figure 4 showcases what happens when you click upon the Facebook link.
-Figure 5 showcases what happens when you click upon the Twitch link.
+Figure 2-5 showcases what happens when clicking upon specific links such as the Youtube link.
+The final image animated image is a clickable video thumbnail that will bring you to one of the videos I made upon clicking it.

 ![screenshot](images/AppliedNetworking3.PNG)
 Fig 1.
 The launch screen